LocalGovIMS/localgov-ims/docs/creating-an-api-client-from-an-openapi-specification.md

 # Tooling
 A number of technologies and tools are used in this process:
 1. [Node.js](https://nodejs.org/en/): a javascript runtime
-2. [OpenApi Specification](https://swagger.io/specification/): used to describe a web service
+2. [OpenAPI Specification](https://swagger.io/specification/): used to describe a web service
 3. [OpenAPI Genearator](https://openapi-generator.tech/): used to auto-generate API client code from an OpenAPI specification

 # Setting Up Your Machine